-Pursuant to Regulation 43A of the SEBI (Listing Obligations and Disclosure requirements Regulations, 2015 ("Listing Regulations") the dividend distribution policy has voluntary adopted by the Company.
+Pursuant to Regulation 43A of the SEBI (Listing Obligations and Disclosure requirements Regulations, 2015 ("Listing Regulations") the dividend distribution policy is not applicable on the company.

 Deposits

 The company has neither accepted nor renewed any deposits under chapter V of the Companies Act, 2013.
 Also, there are no deposits which remained unpaid or unclaimed as at the end of the year.
 The question of default in repayment of deposits or payment of interest thereon did not arise during the year.
 There are no deposits which are not in compliance with the requirements of Chapter V of the Companies Act, 2013.